Financial Aid and Scholarship Information

-There are several loan repayment plans: standard, extended graduated, and income contingent.
+There are several loan repayment plans: standard, extended graduated, and income contingent, income based, and pay-as-you-earn.
 How much you pay and how long you take to repay your loans will vary depending on the repayment plan you choose.
 Consolidation loans also have varying repayment plans.
 Visit the following website to determine your repayment amounts under each of the different plans: www2.ed.gov.

 If you have several loans at different loan servicing centers you may want to consider consolidating your loans so you have just one monthly payment to one servicing center.
 Alternative, or private, loans cannot be consolidated with federal loans.
 Please visit the following website to determine if this is a good option for you: www.loanconsolidation.ed.gov.